friday27/JavaDSA/Cracking/MLQuestions.md

 https://www.youtube.com/watch?v=hB1CTizqGFk&t=102s

 * different types of ML
-    - Supervised Learning:
+    1. Supervised Learning:
-        the model will predict based on past data, ex classify
+        the model will predict based on past data
-    - Unsupervised Learning:
+    2. Unsupervised Learning:
-        the model is able to identify patterns and relationships in the input data (not labor data), ex cluster
+        the model is able to identify patterns and relationships in the input data (not labor data)
-    - Reinforcement Learning:
+    3. Reinforcement Learning:
-        the model is able to learn based on the feedback for its previous action (learn -> perform -> feedback), ex alpha go
+        the model is able to learn based on the feedback for its previous action (learn -> perform -> feedback)

 * overfitting and how to avoid it
     - Overfitting
         occurs when the model learns training data too well.
-It takes random fluctuations (unimportant messagess) as concepts, thus cannot be applied to new input data, ex. learns background noise as a signal
+It takes random fluctuations (unimportant messagess) as concepts, thus cannot be applied to new input data, ex. it might learn background noise as a signal
     - there are 3 main methods to avoid overfitting
         1) regularizatoin - the most common method
         2) make a simple model - lesser variables and parameters